cytomine/Cytomine-community-edition/README.md

 1. Clone the repository on your computer: `git clone https://github.com/cytomine/Cytomine-community-edition.git`
 2. Go into the cloned folder: `cd Cytomine-community-edition`
-3. Edit the file `cytomine.yml` if you want to change default values (like URLs and/or SMTP setup)
+4. Edit the file `cytomine.yml` if you want to change default values (like URLs and/or SMTP setup)
-4. Launch the installer.
-This will create all the folders and files necessary to launch Cytomine: `sudo docker run -v $(pwd):/install --user "$(id -u):$(id -g)" --rm -it cytomine/installer:latest deploy -s /install`
+5. Launch the installer.
+This will create all the folders and files necessary to launch Cytomine with Compose: `sudo docker run -v $(pwd):/install --user "$(id -u):$(id -g)" --rm -it cytomine/installer:latest deploy -s /install`
-5. Launch cytomine: `sudo docker compose up -d`.
+6. Launch cytomine: `sudo docker compose up -d`.
 As a side effect, this last command will write in your local `/etc/hosts` file.

 If you have kept the default values your Cytomine is now available on http://cytomine.local